 Deeply moved, Alexander put his sword back, nodded before Dandini and left immediately.

 Barely a few months had passed when his army mutinied bringing an abrupt end to his campaign in India.
 Three years later, Alexander died at the age of thirty-three in Babylon.

 Even though it may seem that way, my focus today is not on Alexander and his crusades.
 Instead, it is on but you and me and our conquests.
 What is the sum total of human life?
 Are we to keep working towards eternally elusive and expanding goals?
 I say this rhetorically.
 At the same time, however, I do believe that in our continuous effort to be more productive and ever-progressive, we tend to lose sight of the beautiful side of life — its simplicity.

 Simple lives are beautiful lives.
 This is my view.
 A good meal, two ticks of laughter, a gesture of love, an act of kindness, that’s what life is about, that’s what simplicity is about.
 In any relationship or when you are lonely, it’s these small gestures, these simple moments that make you feel complete, fulfilled.

-And, simplicity requires great mindfulness and determination because it’s so easy to keep adding clutter in our world of gadgets and devices.
+And, simplicity requires great mindfulness and determination because it’s so easy to keep adding clutter to our world of gadgets and devices.
 It takes no effort to complicate our lives in this uber-connected world.
 Each one of us, an Alexander of our own world, seems to have embarked on an endless spree of material acquisitions.
-By no means I’m saying that you strip yourself off your wealth or that you don’t aim for material growth.
+By no means am I saying you strip yourself of your wealth or you don’t aim for material growth.

-By simplicity, I am suggesting that you do a mindful stock take of your life.
-Where you are and where do you want to be?
+By simplicity, I am suggesting you do a mindful stocktake of your life.
+Where are you now and where do you want to be?
 What matters to you?
 Are you living or just getting by?

 How much is enough, after all?
-For a contented heart, it’s always enough.
+For a content heart, it’s always enough.
 For, that’s what nature is about — abundant, bounteous, enough.
 Always.
 It’s simple.